 The Section of Mammalian Transgenesis (Assoc.
-Prof. HIRABAYASHI, Masumi) produces and provides genetically modified animals (transgenic and gene-targeted rats and mice), making full use of molecular biology and developmental engineering techniques.
-To make further advances at the technological level, the Section also performs reproduction engineering research such as gamete preservation of genetically modified animals, microinsemination, and establishment of rat embryonic stem cells and induced pluripotent stem cells.
+Prof. HIRABAYASHI, Masumi) develops more efficient techniques to produce genetically modified animals and performs reproduction engineering research such as gamete preservation of genetically modified animals, microinsemination, and establishment of rat embryonic stem cells and induced pluripotent stem cells.
+Its aim is to achieve further technological advances in developmental engineering techniques.

-The Section of Metabolic Physiology (Prof. MINOKOSHI, Yasuhiko) is equipped with and conducts joint research using apparatuses for chronological and automatic measurement of physiological functions and metabolic parameters of mice and rats.
-The apparatuses can measure the following: 1) single-unit recordings from motor related brain regions in an awake state; 2) energy intake and expenditure in free-moving animals; 3) body temperature, heart rate, and blood pressure in free-moving animals; 4) non-invasive echographic imaging of tissue structure-function relationships (liver, kidney, and blood vessels), 4-dimensional changes in cardiac functions, and capillary blood flow (brain and umbilical cord) in anesthetized mice; and 5) mouse temperature preference assays with a thermal gradient ring.
+The Section of Multilayer Physiology, (Prof. NISHIJIMA, Kazutoshi) is equipped with and conducts joint research using apparatuses for chronological and automatic measurement of physiological functions and metabolic parameters of mice and rats.
+The apparatuses can measure the following: 1) evaluation of behaviors related to emotions, learning and memories; 2) single-unit recordings from motor related brain regions in an awake state; 3) energy intake and expenditure in free-moving animals; 4) body temperature, heart rate, and blood pressure in free-moving animals; 5) non-invasive echographic imaging of tissue structure-function relationships

+(liver, kidney, and blood vessels), 4-dimensional changes in cardiac functions, and capillary blood flow (brain and umbilical cord) in anesthetized mice; and 6) mouse temperature preference assays with a thermal gradient ring.